Robert Hindmarsh: Life

-On 27 January 1788 a chapel in Great Eastcheap (bearing over its entrance the words ‘Now it is allowable’) was opened with a sermon by Hindmarsh's father.
+On 27 January 1788 a chapel in Great Eastcheap (bearing over its entrance the words ‘Now it is allowable’) was opened with a sermon by James Hindmarsh; Robert was the church secretary.
 On 1 June two priests, the elder Hindmarsh and Samuel Smith, another ex-Methodist preacher, were ordained by twelve members, of whom Robert Hindmarsh was one selected by lot.
 In 1789 Hindmarsh was expelled (with five others) on the ground of lax views of the conjugial relation, perhaps only theoretical.
 He therefore vowed never again to be a member of any society; but he became sole tenant of the premises in Eastcheap, the majority seceding to Store Street, Tottenham Court Road.

 Hindmarsh fell into controversy with Joseph Priestley, to whom he had lent (1791) Swedenborg's works, and attended annual conferences of believers in Swedenborg's doctrine, advocating in 1792 the autocracy of the priesthood.
 Hindmarsh held a conference (of seven members) in 1793, at which a hierarchy of three orders was agreed on, and Great Britain parcelled into twenty-four dioceses; but for want of funds the Eastcheap chapel was closed within the year.
 A few years later he got his friends to build a ‘temple’ in Cross Street, Hatton Garden.
 It was opened on 30 July 1797 by Joseph Proud, who had moved from Birmingham.
 Proud left in 1799 owing to disputes with the proprietors, and the chapel subsequently became the scene of Edward Irving's labours.

 Meanwhile, Hindmarsh tried stockbroking, with only temporary success.
 In 1811 William Cowherd invited him to Salford to superintend a printing office for cheap editions of Swedenborg's works.
 He soon broke with Cowherd, but some of the hearers of Clowes and of Cowherd persuaded him to stay.
 He preached in Clarence Street, Manchester, from 7 July 1811, holding on Thursdays in 1812 a debating society, which he called the ‘new school of theology.’
 His friends built for him (1813) a ‘New Jerusalem temple’ in Salford.

 He was the founder of The New Magazine of Knowledge and the head of the Society for Promoting the Heavenly Doctrines of the New Jerusalem.
 At the conference held in Derby, 1818, over which Hindmarsh presided, it was resolved that he had been ‘virtually ordained by the divine auspices.’
 Hindmarsh preached at Salford till 1824.
 After his retirement he wrote a history, from 1824 to 1834 working on the manuscript for Rise and Progress of the New Jerusalem Church in England, America and Other Parts.
 He passed the work on to others (including the Rev. Edward Madeley) to edit and complete.
 It was published in London in 1861.